Alec-Stashevsky/website-update/content/publication/JAMA-paper/index.md

 - "2"
 publishDate: "2021-01-28"
 slides:
 summary: In the wake of the Coronavirus pandemic the APA canceled their 2020 Annual Meeting.
-We sought to estimate the avoided carbon emissions from holding the conference virtually and explore the impact of strategic planning.
+We sought to estimate the avoided carbon emissions from holding the conference virtually and explore the impact of strategic planning for future meetings.
 tags:
 title: Estimation of the Carbon Footprint Associated With Attendees of the American Psychiatric Association Annual Meeting
 url_pdf: